-In classic Philip Larkin style, ‘Next, Please’ is a bleak reflection on life and the inevitability of death.
+This poem is about the inevitability of death.
 He argues that people spend too long fixated on the future, forgetting to live in the present.
-In this poem he looks at people who have wasted their present, waiting for a future that never comes.
+In ‘Next, Please,’ he looks at people who have wasted their present, waiting for a future that never comes.
 In an incredibly depressing poem, Larkin implores the reader to focus on the present, before it’s too late.

 ‘Next, Please’ founds itself upon the extended metaphor of ships in the distance representing the future.
 This far off ‘armada’ is glorified, with Larkin’s imagery painting the sought future as something remarkable and beautiful.
 He depicts people as waiting on the shores of the present, looking out over an ocean, longing for their futures.
 Larkin continues his extended metaphor until the end of the poem, where he flips the connotations of the device.
 Instead of representing promise, the ship in Stanza 5 is used to represent death.
 This sudden change from the glorified future to the harsh actuality of approaching death is incredibly depressing.